Cajun Smoked Turkey

 raw turkey on a wire rack

-4. The injection
+4. Make the turkey injection

-Melt the butter, and then add chicken broth, hot sauce, and cajun rub and combine well.
+Melt the butter, and then add chicken broth, hot sauce, and Cajun rub and combine well.

 Using your meat syringe injector, inject the turkey liberally.
 I like to start with the breasts, then the thighs, and anything else that will hold it.

-6. The baste
+6. Make the turkey baste

 To make the turkey baste, mix together melted butter and remaining cajun rub.